harvardsports/data/README.md

 # data
-Contains all the data used for posts at our blog, http://harvardsportsanalysis.org/
+Will be used to publically share all the data used for posts at our blog, http://harvardsportsanalysis.org/